Rentaghost: Cast

+Reception

+Martin Belam of The Guardian said that although the show is weird, flawed, and bleak — it's surprisingly good.

+The Folk Horror Revival: Field Studies - Second Edition said that the series was "never the strongest British supernatural show", noting that it "became repetitive" and "lasted longer than was best for it".
+They also said that The Ghosts of Motley Hall, is a better ghost show.

 Remakes

 A pilot for an Australian version of the series was filmed in 1989, five years after the end of the original series, and in keeping with other BBC series such as Are You Being Served? which had been adapted for Australian versions.
 The producers had originally wanted Michael Staniforth to reprise his role as Mister Claypole, the unofficial 'lead' of the original series, but Staniforth had died two years prior.

 The pilot, which followed a similar plot to the first two episodes of the original Rentaghost but with some of the more pantomime-like humour of later years, was set in a derelict old office in Victoria due for destruction, where the Rentaghost team had set up their business, beginning a planned story arc for the first series in which the Rentaghost team must scare off building developers to save their office/home.
 A young Lisa McCune played Julia, a character who visits the agency mistakenly believing them to be living people who can exorcise her haunted apartment, and ends up working as their secretary after they help her chase her poltergeist away anyway.
 However the pilot did not sell, with some concerns over appropriateness of the dark tone of the series aimed at young children, and plans for the series were cancelled.

 A stage musical version (written by Joe Pasquale), toured the UK in 2006.

 In September 2008, it was reported that the show could be returning to television after the rights to the programme were obtained by the UK production company RDF.
 However, no new show was forthcoming.

 Deadline reported in December 2010 that "Warner Bros had acquired the rights to RentaGhost and was going to develop it into a Beetlejuice-style afterlife feature comedy vehicle for Russell Brand as Fred Mumford."
 However, in October 2011, it was reported that Ben Stiller had been signed for the project.
 Night at the Museum writers Tom Lennon and Robert Ben Garant had been hired to write the script, reuniting the two writers with Stiller.